-The dictionary defines a cowboy as a man, typically one on horseback, who herds and tends cattle, especially in the western US.
+The dictionary defines a cowboy as a man, typically one on horseback, who herds and tends cattle, especially in the western/southwestern US.

 We get it.
 That’s how most people define cowboys.
-We picture John Wayne catching the bad guys or Lane Frost waving to the crowd after riding a bull for eight seconds.
+We picture Clint Eastwood catching the bad guys or Lane Frost waving to the crowd after riding a bull for eight seconds.
 But, not all cowboys wear boots, ride horses and run cattle.
 They don’t have to be rodeo stars or own farms and ranches with hundreds of cattle and horses.

 We like to view cowboys a little differently.
 We like to define “cowboy” as someone who makes a difference every single day.
 A cowboy is your schoolteacher, who spends hours on end teaching children basic skills.
 It is your firefighter, who puts his life on the line every day to help his or her neighbor.
-It is your Sunday School teacher, who wakes up early on a Sunday to make everyone feel welcome.
 A cowboy strives to make the world a little bit better every day.

 - Live each day with courage.